-SingleTact - How To Mount A Flexible Force Sensor
+How To Mount A SingleTact Thin Force Sensor?

 1. Introduction

 There are a number of ways to integrate SingleTact force sensors into your application, but deciding on the best method is not always straightforward.
+SingleTact force sensors are ready to use and cost effective, making them suitable for a wide range of easily integrated applications.
 Challenges may be faced with sensor positioning, electronics mounting, and/or connections to your controller.
 This application note covers several different methods for achieving optimal sensor placement.

 The SingleTact anatomy consists of three main parts: the SingleTact force sensor, the SingleTact electronics, and the communication interface for reading out the pressure data.
 There are mounting considerations to each part that will be covered in this note.
 Below, a 15mm SingleTact force sensor and a standard electronics board is depicted.